jenschlot/IBM-Bluemix-DevOps-Documentation/features/index.md

 Configure your project to automatically deploy whenever a project member pushes code to your Git repository or

-Jazz&trade;  SCM to [IBM&reg; Bluemix&trade;](//bluemix.net/ "Bluemix").
+Jazz&trade;  Source Code Management (SCM) repository to [IBM&reg; Bluemix&trade;](//bluemix.net/ "Bluemix").
 You can simply deploy files as they are pushed, or you can configure more advanced build options to be deployed automatically.

 To learn more about configuring and using the various build and deploy capabilities,